• Skip to main content

 Kvass, kept well with no refrigeration and was refreshing in the heat, provided much needed nutrients and probiotics to these workers.
 The live bacteria in the kvass feasted on the sugars and left it unsweetened and fizzy, almost beer-like.

-In later versions of this soup, kefir, a milk-based fermented drink replaced kvass.
+In later versions of this cold summer soup, a milk-based fermented drink named kefir replaced kvass.

-Okroshka in a bowl with a lime slice
+Okroshka dry ingredients in a large white bowl

-Okroshka is a highly nourishing summer soup with many gold star ingredients, not the least of them is kefir.
+Okroshka is a deeply nourishing summer soup with many gold star ingredients, not the least of them is kefir.

 The heart of Prepare and Nourish is to provide recipes for deeply nutritious foods that can become staples in modern day kitchen.
 One of which is kefir, a probiotic-rich cultured dairy drink.
 Good news is that kefir is readily available in most supermarkets.
 Just look for plain, unsweetened with full fat content for best flavor.

-The rest of the ingredients all come with their respective health benefits.
+The rest of the ingredients are full of their own great health benefits.

 What are the ingredients in Okroshka?